mefellows/dockerize-compose-demo/README.md

 docker-compose up
 ```

-The test should fail, along the following lines:
+The test should fail with something like:

-> 	web_test.go:46: Error not expected: Get http://api/: dial tcp 172.17.0.3:80: getsockopt: connection refused
+> test_1 | 	web_test.go:46: Error not expected: Get http://api/: dial tcp 172.17.0.3:80: getsockopt: connection refused

->  FAIL

->  exit status 1

->  FAIL	_/app	0.031s

->  Docker: an error occurred.
-Exiting...
+This is because Compose knows the container has started, but not the service within it.

 ### Passing Example

-Using [Dockerize](), we can ensure the tests don't run until the dependent API is up and running:
+Using [Dockerize](https://github.com/jwilder/dockerize), we can ensure the tests don't run until the dependent API is up and running:

 ```
 git co dockerize